1-8192/CS763_project/README.md

 Please refer to [Heroku Dev Center](https://devcenter.heroku.com/articles/logging) to learn more about logging.

+## Code Scanning

+Under construction.

+## Image Publishing

+The repository is set to publish images to Docker Hub upon on new version releases through a workflow.
+To publish the latest image, manually create a new version release through the Github UI.

 # References
 - React JS and Spring Data REST: https://spring.io/guides/tutorials/react-and-spring-data-rest/
 - Understanding the Container Component Pattern with React Hooks: https://blog.openreplay.com/understanding-the-container-component-pattern-with-react-hooks